From My Heart

 It took me decades to understand the cost of that fracture in integrity.

-Yet lifelines appeared: weightlifting, which steadied my nervous system; music, which spoke truths my mouth could not shape; and Dungeons & Dragons, which became medicine for imagination, connection, and belonging.
+In those early years, lifelines appeared.
+Weightlifting steadied my nervous system.
+Music spoke truths my mouth could not shape.
+Dungeons & Dragons became medicine for imagination, connection, and belonging.
 These were not hobbies.
-They were survival strategies—portals into worlds where I could breathe.
+They were survival strategies—worlds where I could breathe.

 Fatherhood opened a deeper portal still.

-A thirteen-year partnership ended in 2017, and the years that followed (2018–2024) became a forge: psychedelics and spiritual openings, flawed forays into high-voltage Eros work, profound truths and equally profound blind spots.
+The years that followed (2018–2024) became a forge: psychedelics and spiritual openings, flawed forays into high-voltage Eros work, profound truths, and equally profound blind spots.

 Many spaces promised healing yet subtly forbade grief, rage, or rupture.
-Naming the shadow threatened the fantasy—and taught me why consent, accountability, and non-harm must be the ground of any genuine awakening.
+Naming the shadow threatened the fantasy.
+That is where my ethics hardened: consent, accountability, and non-harm must be the ground of any genuine awakening.

-In February 2024, unrelenting pressure converged, tipping me into a complete breakdown: a near-psychotic state braided with rage, grief, and betrayal.
+The breakdown was a psychic unravelling braided with rage, grief, and betrayal.
 My identity died.
 My reality shattered.
-I would call that an Ego Death.
+It felt like ego death.
 For those who read the stars, this collapse occurred exactly as Saturn crossed my Midheaven (the mythic point of public standing), symbolically forcing me to confront the unsustainable architecture of my life.

 I made mistakes.
 I hurt people.
 Intention did not spare impact.